kastle-lab/kge-impact/kge-drift/README.md

 ### calc_drift.py
 Computes the Average Paired Distance Function between embedding vectors for aligned triples shared across multiple knowledge graph datasets.

-Outputs results as a markdown file containing a table with the mean and standard deviation and a distribution plot
+Outputs results as a markdown file containing a table with the mean and standard deviation and a distribution plot.

 <img src = "./img/LatexADF.png" width = "380"></img>